midearth-labs/web-agent-protocol/todo-app/docs/prd.md

 **So that** I can correct mistakes or add new information as my tasks evolve

 **Acceptance Criteria:**
-- User can identify which todo to update using its UUID
+- User can identify which todo to update using its UUID (required)
-- User can modify the title (maximum 100 characters)
+- User can modify the title (required, maximum 100 characters)
-- User can modify the description (maximum 1000 characters)
+- User can modify the description (optional, maximum 1000 characters)
-- User can modify the due date (must not be in the past, or can be cleared)
+- User can modify the due date (optional, must not be in the past, format YYYY-MM-DD, or can be cleared)
-- User can modify the priority
+- User can modify the priority (required, must be one of: low, medium, high, urgent)
-- User can modify the status (except cannot manually set to `due`)
+- User can modify the status (required, except cannot manually set to `due`)
 - Partial updates are supported - only the specified fields are modified; unspecified fields remain unchanged
-- Modified at timestamp is automatically updated
+- Modified at timestamp is automatically updated only when the update is successful and results in actual changes (required)
+- User cannot modify the ID (required, immutable)
+- User cannot modify the created at timestamp (required, immutable)
 - Changes are saved with last-write-wins concurrency model
 - User receives confirmation that the todo was updated successfully with detailed success message
-- If the todo doesn't exist, user receives detailed error message
+- If the todo doesn't exist, user receives field-specific error message
-- If validation fails, user receives detailed error message with guidance
+- If validation fails, user receives field-specific error messages with guidance

 ---